aceeric/ociregistry/docs/docs/load-testing.md

 ## Test Driver

 The test driver scales up - and then down - a number of goroutines to pull from the _Ociregistry_ server concurrently and records the client-side **image** pull rate.
+This includes pulling the image and blobs and creating a tarball.
+(There's some overhead here, granted.)
 The observability stack records server behavior during the test, and then the results are evaluated.
-The test driver records the client's area of concern: _how many **images** can I pull per second?_ Fundamentally, this is what `containerd` will care about.
+The test driver records the client's area of concern: _how many **images** can be pulled per second?_ Fundamentally, this is what `containerd` will care about.

 ![Test topology](assets/test-approach.jpg){ width="100%" }

-At some point in the test, the throughput of the server will hit a maximum.

-### Patterns and batching
+### Patterns and Batching

 When testing pull-**through**, the test driver supports running each goroutine with an exclusive set of images using a pattern.
 The idea of patterns is to chunk the image list into disjoint sets and thereby force a high level of concurrency for pull-through.
 To elaborate further: if 100 clients were to pull exactly the same image at exactly the same instant from _Ociregistry_, then only one client will actually pull and the other 99 will be parked by the server and then pull from cache when the first client finishes pulling from the upstream and adds the image to cache.